chkrishnadheeraj/Log-Analysis-Reporting/readme.md

 # Log-Analysis

 ## Project Overview
->In this project, we'll work with data that could have come from a real-world web application such as news website, with fields representing information that a web server would record, such as HTTP status codes and URL paths and also the information about the articles stored in the database.
-This is a reporting tool which queires the database and presents the results through a python file.
+>The is SQL reporting tool developed in Python.
+It contains the data from news articles webiste.
+This application queires against the database and presents the results for questions like top articles,top authors and the down time of the server

 ### How to Run?